CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 ### Get Application Pool User

 A domain user account is required for the Flow Debugger Service web application pool and must be created prior to performing the installation.
 In line with best practices, this account should not be used for any purposes other than those specified for the Flow Debugger Service.
-Alternatively, the `NETWORK SERVICE` user may also be used.
+Alternatively, the `NT AUTHORITY\NETWORK SERVICE` user may also be used.

 This user must currently have access to the default NuGet directory, in order to load block packages correctly.
 To add permissions for the user take the following steps: